khuyentran1401/top-github-scraper/PARAMETERS.md

     * `keyword` : str
         Keyword to search for (.i.e, machine learning)
     * `sort_by`: str
-        sort by best match or most stars, by default `''`, which will sort by best match.
+        sort by best match or most stars, by default `'best_match'`, which will sort by best match.
         Use `'stars'` to sort by most stars.
     * `save_directory`: str, optional
         directory to save the output file, by default `"."`